byllc/Resume/README.md

 ### Adventures in Data Sitting, Western New York Ruby 2012
 ### An exploration of Modified Matheiu's Equation, SUNY Buffalo 2006 (Unpublished Thesis)
 ### The Data: An ETL Adventure, Western New York Database Seminar 2014
+### A presenation on embracing failure as a step towards success - Young Men's Leadership Academy (Daemen College)

 ## Affiliations and Appointments
 * Co-Organizer - Nickle City Ruby Conference